The Perfect 7 Day Iceland South Coast Winter Ring Road Itinerary

 This was before I could even get to any of the fun parts.

-With the trip done and in the books, I have to say that the following itinerary worked out near perfect for me and my friends.
+With the trip now done and in the books, I have to say that the following itinerary worked out to near perfection for me and my friends.
 I’ll break down what we did each day, our rough costs and notes on anything I would have changed.
 Bookmark this post because there’s a lot of information to process and a lot of little tips that will come in handy for your trip, whether it’s winter or summer.

 Driving The Ring Road In February and March

 I had my initial concerns about driving in Iceland during the winter months, but was quickly reassured by my friends, who visit Iceland regularly in the winter, that it was perfectly safe to drive along the Ring Road.
 Getting onto the F road required a little more planning.
 As soon as we started driving, my concerns were mostly eased.
 The drive from the airport to Reykjavik was perfectly paved and smooth.
 I was able to drive at the maximum speed limit of 90 kph on the open road.